fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_38.jpg)

-Figure 6.38: Chainmap outputting different values
+Caption: Chainmap outputting different values

 If the user passes in no customization, you get the default menu.
 All keys and values are taken from the `_default` dictionary that